wxyz-abcd/node-haxball/README.md

   - `callbacks`:
     - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.setRenderer`.
     - `finalize()`: only called once while leaving a room, or during a call to `Room.setRenderer`.
-    - `render(extrapolatedRoomPhysicsObj)`: called inside `requestAnimationFrame` callback. rendering logic should be here.
+    - `render(extrapolatedRoomState)`: called inside `requestAnimationFrame` callback. rendering logic should be here.
     - `onXXXXXXX(..., customData)`: (where `XXXXXXX` is the name of the event) called after the respective plugin callbacks `plugin.onXXXXXXX(...)` and `room.onXXXXXXX(..., customData)`. `customData` is the object that might be returned from the last call of `plugin.onXXXXXXX(...)` or `room.onXXXXXXX(...)`.
       - `onRoomLink(link, customData)`: room link was received. host-only.
       - `onPlayerBallKick(playerId, customData)`: ball was kicked by player(`playerId`). triggered individually.